Skip to main content

 Another way this could be abused is if a team is able to create Namespace resources in their apps repository.
 This should be denied using Argo and/or cluster policies.

-If a team is able to create namespace resources (or other cluster scoped resources) in their namespace an attacked can use this to break their namespace "encapsulation".
+If a team is able to create namespace resources (or other cluster scoped resources) in their namespace an attacker can use this to break their namespace "encapsulation".
 Imagine for example if one could use their apps repo to sync a namespace resource named kube-system into their env/foo-cluster/foo-main directory.
 Argo CD would allow this, as the manifests are read into an Argo CD application.
 Then the attacker could delete the namespace and take down the cluster.

 A slide from KubeCon Europe 2024 showing why it's a bad idea to let product teams create namespaces